🧘 Curs nou de Abheda Yoga

 He then went to pray at the holy temple in Bodh-Gaya (the place where he achieved spiritual enlightenment BUDDHA SAKYAMUNI).

-Using the magical powers of materialization and modification at will of the shape of his physical body, PADMA-SAMBHAVA manifested itself here in a way considered miraculous by ordinary beings.
+Utilizing the magical powers of materializing and altering the form of his physical body at will, PADMA-SAMBHAVA manifested himself here in a manner considered downright miraculous by ordinary beings.

-Reached enlightenment by the grace of a tantric master
+He achieved enlightenment through the grace of a tantric master

-PADMA-SAMBHAVA understood that in order to improve his spiritual teaching and practice, he badly needs a spiritual teacher.
+PADMA-SAMBHAVA understood that in order to perfect his spiritual teaching and practice, he is in great need of a spiritual teacher.

-SHAKYA SENGE received 18 initiations in TANTRA YOGA and had countless spiritual visions of tantric deities.
+SHAKYA SENGE thus received 18 initiations in TANTRA YOGA and had countless spiritual visions of the tantric deities.

-PADMA-SAMBHAVA then went to the tantric master KUNGAMO, which was actually an incarnation of the wise DAKINI GUHYA JNANA.
+PADMA-SAMBHAVA then went to Tantric Master KUNGAMO, who was actually an incarnation of the sage DAKINI GUHYA JNANA.

-Due to the strong spiritual influence of this spiritual master, PADMA-SAMBHAVA spontaneously felt that it identifies with CHINNAMASTA’s secret MANTRA, thus reaching the state of spiritual enlightenment.
+Due to the strong spiritual influence of this spiritual master, PADMA-SAMBHAVA spontaneously felt that she identified herself with the secret MANTRA of CHINNAMASTA, thus attaining the state of spiritual enlightenment.

-This enlightenment obtained by the grace of a DAKINI of Divine Wisdom was perceived by PADMA-SAMBHAVA as a purification and spiritualization of his whole being, at the level of all the secret centers of force (CHAKRA-s).
-However, the most powerful impact of the purifying divine force manifested by this wonderful and fascinating DAKINI on it was perceived by PADMA-SAMBHAVA at the level of the three GRANTHIs (subtle-energetic nodes of the being), which were then completely unlocked.
+This enlightenment obtained through the grace of a DAKINI of Divine Wisdom was perceived by PADMA-SAMBHAVA as a purification and spiritualization of his entire being, at the level of all secret centers of force (CHAKRAS).
+However, the most powerful impact of the purifying divine force manifested by this wonderful and fascinating DAKINI on him was perceived by the PADMA-SAMBHAVA at the level of the three GRANTHI (“subtle-energetic knots” of the being), which were then completely unblocked for him.

-Tibetan tradition states that this tantric master secretly granted PADMA-SAMBHAVA the initiation of HAYAGRIVA,which gives the initiated the power to dominate all evil entities.
+Tibetan tradition states that this tantric master secretly conferred on PADMA-SAMBHAVA the HAYAGRIVA initiation, which gives the initiate the power to dominate all evil entities.

-*DAKINI means in Sanskrit “magician” and refers to the breathtaking spiritual powers that these fascinating and terrible female entities of the tantric pantheon awaken, through their spiritual force, in the consciousness of the brave, pure and persevering aspirant; DAKINIs are at the same time the feminine aspect of enlightened consciousness.
+*DAKINI means “magician” in Sanskrit and refers to the astonishing spiritual powers that these fascinating and terrible female entities of the tantric pantheon awaken, through their spiritual force, in the consciousness of the brave, pure and persevering aspirant; The DAKINIS represent, at the same time, the feminine aspect of the enlightened consciousness.

-One of PADMA-SAMBHAVA’s most important spiritual guides was Prince Shri Singha,who was living his life in a cave in Bherma.
+One of the most important spiritual guides of PADMA-SAMBHAVA was Prince Shri Singha, who lived his life in a cave in Bhurma.

-He taught the One-Born-of-Lotus the highest spiritual teaching of all 84,000 Buddhist teachings, known as DZOGCHEN (in Sanskrit MAHASANDHI, MAHA ATI, Great Perfection;these teachings are often presented as the highest of the inner TANTRAs belonging to the NYINGMAPA Spiritual School).
+He taught the Lotus-born the highest spiritual teaching of all the 84,000 Buddhist teachings, known as DZOGCHEN (in Sanskrit MAHASANDHI, MAHA ATI, Great Perfection; these teachings are often presented as representing the highest of the inner TANTRAS belonging to the NYINGMAPA spiritual school).

-When PADMA-SAMBHAVA asked his Spiritual Guide Shri Singha to present his teaching to him, the Guide pointed to the heavens and said:
+When PADMA-SAMBHAVA asked his Spiritual Guide Shri Singha to present his teaching, the Guide pointed to the heavens and said:

-“You shall not make any desire for what you see.
+“Do not manifest any desire for what you see.

 Not even a wish.
-Don’t even make a wish.
+Not to manifest even a desire.

 Desire and liberation are invisible and simultaneous.